 Who gave us this idea traveling would make us happy anyway?

 The advertisement companies… because the travel companies paid them.
 In fact, people didn’t travel more than 50 miles from home up until about 100 years ago.

 Note: I will admit that it is fun when you first start doing it.
 Perhaps I am simply jaded after doing this for 2+ years.

 The one thing that makes travel so overrated…

 If you want to see Notre Dame, you can go online and look at a picture of it.
 This isn’t 1816 where you had to take a ship across the Atlantic to see it.

 Case in point, I haven’t visited the Cu Chi tunnels in my 2 years in Saigon, even though it’s an hour away.
 Who really cares about seeing some holes in the ground that were dug like 30 years ago…

 I can already here the screams, “bUt PiCtUrEs aReN’t tHe SaMe'”

 Sorry kiddo, you ain’t experiencing the beauty of Notre Dame.
-You go there, take a picture, put it on Instagram, pretend to admire the architecture, and then walk away.
+You go there, take a picture, put it on Instagram, pretend to admire the architecture for 5 seconds, and then walk away.